kragen/dernocua/text/silver-solar-cells.md

-A significant fraction of global silver production is used for solar cells, and this accounts for something like 10% of their cost, and something like 10% of global silver production, at present, a number which is likely to grow.
+A significant fraction of global silver production is used for photovoltaic modules, and this accounts for something like 10% of their cost, and something like 10% of global silver production, at present, a number which is likely to grow.
 The [USGS’s silver report] doesn’t mention photovoltaics, but of course photovoltaics aren’t being produced in